IBM/prompt-declaration-language/docs/tutorial.md

 ##  Conditionals and Loops

-PDL supports conditionals and loops as illustrated in the following example ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/conditionals_loops.pdl)).
+PDL supports conditionals and loops as illustrated in the following example ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/conditionals_loops.pdl)), which implements a chatbot.

-This example is a chatbot

 ```yaml